Checkmk

 Site connectivity

-If you are using distributed monitoring, a message may be based on unstable or slow connections.
+In distributed monitoring, remote sites may not be reachable due to unstable or slow connections.

 Deprecations